In order to receive aid from programs offered at Georgia Gwinnett College, you'll need to complete the following.

 Unfortunately, you won’t be able to use aid until you meet SAP standards.
 You would have to pay out-of-pocket or find other non-federal / non-state / non-institutional funding to attend.
 Student Accounts does offer a payment plan.

 What if I'm taking classes for Student Success or English for Academic Purposes (EAP)?

 Student Success courses are not included in SAP considerations.
 But you are limited to one academic year (30 semester hours) of remedial coursework in order to retain eligibility for financial aid funds.
 EAP courses count for your enrollment status for that semester, but do not bear quality points or GPA hours, so they are not included in SAP considerations.
 Learn more in the Course Catalog (under Financial Aid) about Student Success and EAP coursework in regards to financial aid.

 Can I audit courses or will it affect any of the measurements?

 You are not eligible to receive financial aid for audited courses.
 Audited courses are not included in the number of hours attempted or earned for SAP consideration.

 How are classes I repeat handled in this evaluation?

-The higher grade will take the place of the lower one, but some financial aid programs might factor all grades into the cumulative GPA.
+The higher grade will take the place of the lower one when calculating cumulative GPA.
+However, the Pace standard factors in all grades when calculating cumulative GPA.
 Read more about repeated classes in the Course Catalog (under Financial Aid).